 That’s not necessarily a bad thing.
 We have to look for other success indicators.

 In this case, FOAM is already almost two years old.
 In that time, the leadership team has proven that it can execute and make good progress towards its goals.

-FOAM also has several advisors with deep blockchain and mapping experience that help to guide the project’s development.
+FOAM also has several advisors with deep blockchain and mapping experience to guide the project’s development.

-The FOAM protocol is powered by the FOAM token.
+The FOAM token powers the FOAM protocol.
 FOAM is based on Ethereum, so it is an ERC-20 token.

 FOAM tokens drive the economy of the FOAM ecosystem.
 If you remember from the T1 section above, this happens in two ways:

 - Curating POIs requires the staking of FOAM tokens.

 - Anchors and Verifiers get paid in FOAM tokens.

 As more POIs get added to the map, and more zones get created, the FOAM network will grow.
 This will put upward price pressure on the token.

 In other words, if FOAM becomes successful, the FOAM token price has to go up.